 - poor weight gain

 - vomiting (more than just a small amount)

 - other signs of allergy like hives or eczema.

 If your GP or paediatrician does diagnose your baby with food allergy, you’ll need to manage your diet carefully.
 If you’re breastfeeding and you eliminate foods from your diet, you might need to take supplements.

 Change of infant formula

 True milk allergy is uncommon in bottle-feeding babies.
-If your baby has it, you’d expect to see some of the red flags listed above.
-If your baby doesn’t have these red flags and doesn’t have a diagnosis of milk allergy, changing formula probably won’t help with colic.
+If your baby has it, you’d expect to see some of the signs listed above.
+If your baby doesn’t have these signs and doesn’t have a diagnosis of milk allergy, changing formula probably won’t help with colic.
 Changes of formula can also be expensive.